Find out what Piano Safari can do

--Ted Shure, Independent Piano Teacher, Cuyahoga Falls, OH
+Ted Shure, Independent Piano Teacher at Shure Studios, Cuyahoga Falls, OH

 “Piano Safari is like a melting pot of the best piano methods out today.
 Dr. Julie Knerr and Katherine Fisher searched for the best and most important technical exercises and musical ideas and transformed them into a clear, fun safari-based piano method.
 The combination of rote and reading pieces immediately submerses students into different sounds and colors not found in most early piano methods.
 Student’s ears are developed early on by playing rote pieces, and their reading is so sound with the flashcards that it is easy to transition to more difficult pieces later on.
 With my piano students (4-6 year olds in groups and young students in private lessons) I see more confident playing, better sound, comfort at the instrument, a better understanding of how to use their bodies/arms/hands, and a more musical approach to pieces.
 It is amazing to see students so young come away with such a solid foundation after using Piano Safari, and I truly believe that my students are better musicians because of this method.”

--Alexandra Jones, Faculty, Centre for Musical Minds, Frisco, TX
+Alexandra Jones, Faculty at Centre for Musical Minds, Frisco, TX

 “Piano Safari has become my go-to method for starting young piano students.
 Its seamless blending of rote and reading helps build students’ confidence and allows their playing to “sound like a real piano player” right from the beginning.
 What student doesn’t love to play a giant glissando (as in Fred the Fish) or use the pedal for atmosphere (used in Outer Space) within the first few lessons?
 I also appreciate the effective use of animals to teach the techniques needed to make solid piano sounds happen.
 I highly recommend this series to any teacher interested in building strong technique and a love for piano playing in his or her studio!”